 Then came a political firestorm when the local NAACP president and others accused Cumming of unfairly targeting State’s Attorney Marilyn Mosby for “personally, politically and even racially motivated” reasons.

 Mosby demanded retractions to an IG report that she had requested in an effort to debunk The Brew’s reporting about her out-of-town trips and formation of a private company.

-The fact that her husband, Nick Mosby, had become president of the City Council a few months earlier strengthened her position.
+The fact that her husband, Nick Mosby, became president of the City Council last December strengthened her position.

 As permitted under the charter amendment, Nick Mosby appointed two Council allies, Eric Costello and Sharon Green Middleton, to the panel.
 Frosty and critical questioning by Costello and Middleton at a June budget hearing offered a preview of the reception that Cumming and her staff were to receive yesterday.

 Only in Baltimore

 While Shea said nothing about the board’s composition yesterday, Cumming pointed to the panel’s makeup.
 “This board is inherently a political board.
 The OIG is, and is expected to be, one that avoids any political influence.”

 “In a review of 25 independent state and local inspector general offices around the country, only seven had advisory boards,” she continued.

 “But only Baltimore City has an advisory board made up exclusively of elected and appointed government employees.
 Asking the law school deans to join can only happen when two elected officials – the mayor and the City Council president – agree to the arrangement.”